celesteh/twitter_markov/README.md

 twitter markov
 ==============

+## Trump
+This is a forked version to run a pro-Trump account.
+You will still need to follow the instructions for installation and to build a corpus

+To update your Trump bot, after you have updated your bots.yaml file, have a corpus and have posted at least 1 tweet, `python TrumpBot.py`

+## Help for the library

 Create markov chain ("_ebooks") accounts on Twitter

 The audience for this library is those with at least basic Python experience.
 Before you set this up, you'll need: